 Waiver.
 The tax may be waived if you establish that the shortfall in distributions was due to reasonable error and that reasonable steps are being taken to remedy the shortfall.
-If you believe you qualify for this relief, you must file Form 5329, pay the tax, and attach a letter of explanation.
-If the IRS grants your request, the tax will be refunded.
+If you believe you qualify for this relief, you must file Form 5329 and attach a letter of explanation.
+In Part VIII of that form, enter "RC" and the amount you want waived in parentheses on the dotted line next to line 52.
+Subtract this amount from the total shortfall you figured without regard to the waiver and enter the result on line 52.

 State insurer delinquency proceedings.
-You might not receive the minimum distribution because of state insurer delinquency proceedings for an insurance company.
+You might not receive the minimum distribution because assets are invested in a contract issued by an insurance company in state insurer delinquency proceedings.
 If your payments are reduced below the minimum because of these proceedings, you should contact your plan administrator.
 Under certain conditions, you will not have to pay the 50% excise tax.